google-deepmind/alphamissense/README.md

 ## Access AlphaMissense predictions:
-Predictions for human major transcripts and isoforms are provided here <GCP>.
+Predictions for human major transcripts and isoforms are provided [here](https://console.cloud.google.com/storage/browser/dm_alphamissense).
-You can use these files with the VEP tool and AlphaMissense plug-in <VEP>.
+You can use these files with the VEP tool and [AlphaMissense plug-in](https://www.ensembl.org/info/docs/tools/vep/script/vep_plugins.html).

 ## Installation